-Bulgaria is one of the European countries that has been attracting a large number of expats in recent years and there are many reasons why.
+Bulgaria is one of the European countries that has been attracting many expats in recent years, and there are many reasons why.

-In this guide, we’ll share with you some of the top places to live in the country as an expat.
+In this guide, we’ll share some of the top places to live in the country as an expat.

 The country is one of Europe’s oldest and offers a perfect balance of historical treasures and a modern, digitized approach to living.
 You can visit its magnificent mountains, take a trip to the seaside where the cities never sleep or explore its authentic and traditional old villages.

-Your stay in Bulgaria as an expat could be extremely different based on where you choose to live.
+Your stay in Bulgaria as an expat could be significantly different based on where you choose to live.